What is a Bank Sort Code (BSC)?

 When you open a bank account in the UK, you will be issued a bank account number and a bank sort code, allowing you to use a full range of banking services.
 So, what is a sort code?

-BSC is an acronym sometimes used in place of the more commonly used Bank Sort Code, or just sort code.
-A system introduced to the UK in the 1960s, unique sort codes are used to identify specific bank and branches to make transactions faster and more reliable.
+BSC is an acronym sometimes used in place of the more commonly used bank sort code, or just sort code.
+A system introduced to the UK in the 1960s, unique sort codes are used to identify specific banks and branches to make transactions faster and more reliable.

 Called a sort code in the UK, the American equivalent would be the American Bankers Association number (ABA).

 Let’s explore the makeup of your sort code, its importance, how to use it and when to use it.